 Oral Conscious Sedation

-A thin needle is placed into the patient’s arm and the sedative is administered intravenously.
-IV sedation can be used for any kind of dental visit, as a dental professional can control the amount of sedative administered.
-This kind of sedation is sometimes called “twilight” or “sleep” dentistry, but the patient is conscious during their treatment.
+During IV sedation, we administer the sedative intravenously.
+IV sedation can be used for any dental visit, as a dental professional can control the amount of sedative administered.
+This kind of sedation is sometimes called “twilight” or “sleep” dentistry, but the patient is conscious during treatment.
 Patients can answer questions from our team, but they may not remember much of their appointment.
 IV sedation requires a trusted adult to stay and drive the patient home afterward.

-We always take a patients’ medical history and current health status into consideration before recommending or prescribing dental sedation.
-If you have any questions or concerns for our team, feel free to reach out to our front office at 512-866-9654.
+We always consider our patient’s medical history and current health status before recommending or prescribing dental sedation.
+If you have any questions or concerns for our team, please get in touch with our front office at 512-866-9654.
 You can also schedule a dental consultation online.